MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

 ### Listening for profile activation

-To listen for profile activation events, the `MobilePlansInlineProfileDownload.profileActivationCompleteScript` must be set to a string that is the name of a Javascript function that takes a string for the `activationArgs`
+To listen for profile activation events, the `MobilePlansInlineProfileDownload.profileActivationCompleteScript` must be set to a string that is the name of a Javascript function that takes a string for the `activationArgs`.

 The `activationArgs` is a string that represents a JSON object.